Industry: Oil & Gas

 Exxon Mobil, apart from being the world’s seventh largest company by revenue, it is also the seventh largest publicly trading company by market capitalization.
 In 2014, ExxonMobil was referred to as the most profitable company in the Fortune 500.
 Also, it ranked ninth globally in the Forbes Global 2000 in 2016.

 With daily production of 3.921 million barrels of oil equivalent, ExxonMobil gets tagged as the largest of the world’s Big Oil corporations.
 However the amount of oil produced by ExxonMobil is significantly smaller than the one produced by a significant number of national companies.

-When ranked by how big oil and gas reserves is, ExxonMobil is the 14th in the world as it has less than 1% of the total.
 The company’s 2007 rate of production was estimated to last more than 14 years.
 At the end of 2013, ExxonMobil’s oil and gas reserves were 25.5 billion barrels of oil equivalent.

 ExxonMobil is the largest refiner in the world, despite the availability of 37 oil refineries in 21 countries, which constitutes a combined daily refining capacity of 6.3 million barrels (1,000,000m3).

 It should be noted that being the largest refiner is a title that was also associated with Standard Oil since its incorporation in 1870.